kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 ### Normalised Data Structures

-At its core, normalising data means that we take individual fields and store them in a table, in our case we'd store all values of fields in a dictionary of their primary key, generated from an ID or other key and type name and the field's name and arguments, if it has any.
+At its core, normalising data means that we take individual fields and store them in a table.
+In our case we store all values of fields in a dictionary of their primary key, generated from an ID or other key and type name, and the field's name and arguments, if it has any.

 | Primary Key | Field | Value |
 | --- | --- | --- |